Icinga/icinga2/doc/15-troubleshooting.md

 [2019-05-10 12:27:15 +0200] information/ConfigObjectUtility: Repairing config package '_api' with stage 'dbe0bef8-c72c-4cc9-9779-da7c4527c5b2'.
 ```

-If this does not happen, you can manually fixthe broken config package, and mark a deployed stage as active
+If this does not happen, you can manually fix the broken config package, and mark a deployed stage as active
 again, carefully do the following steps with creating a backup before:

 Navigate into the API package prefix.